The striker, who is set to join the Blues in a deal worth €30 million, has heaped praise on the Viola and wished them Scudetto success this campaign

-The striker, 23, is yet to complete the move to the Premier League giant but is expected to leave his current Serie A club imminently.
+The striker, 23, is yet to complete the move to the Premier League giants but is expected to leave his current Serie A imminently.

-Ahead of his departure from Florence, he heaped praise on the Italian club where he has made his name and wished it all the best in its Scudetto charge while he pursues silverware in England.
+Ahead of his departure from Florence, he heaped praise on the Italian club where he has made his name and wished them all the best in their Scudetto charge while he pursues silverware in England.

 "I'm leaving a stupendous team.
-I'll always have a place in my heart for Fiorentina and I'll always support it, naturally.
+I'll always have a place in my heart for Fiorentina and I'll always support them, naturally.
 Winning the Scudetto?
 I hope so."

 "Now the fans are a bit cheesed off with me and that's only right, but I never had a bad word to say about them, or about Fiorentina.
 That'll be the day!
 But please try and understand me.
 I'm still young and I did all I could wearing this jersey, but now I need a change.
 Is that so wrong?"